morousg/cvGPUSpeedup/README.md

 ### Fused Kernel Library

-Assuming you installed the NVIDIA CUDA SDK versions 11.8 or 12.x
+Assuming you installed the NVIDIA CUDA SDK versions 11.8 or 12 up to 12.3.

 In Linux you only need to create a CUDA program (.cu file) and include "fused_kernel.cuh".